All alternatives

 What we built differently

-Private rooms by default, no public matchmaking.
-The prompt list is written for work meetings, so the worst case is a slightly silly drawing rather than something the facilitator has to apologize for.
-Same telephone-chain mechanic, same reveal slideshow at the end, with the workplace-safe bar held high by the people picking the prompts.
+Private rooms by default, no public matchmaking, no setting to fumble.
+The prompt list is curated for work meetings, so the worst case is a slightly silly drawing rather than something the facilitator has to apologize for in the next 1:1.
+Same telephone-chain mechanic, same reveal slideshow at the end.
+The work-safe bar is held by the people who write the prompts, not by hoping a public pool behaves.

 Drop-in replacement games